MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: Results

-The initial prompt contains the path to the SoC base directory.
-From the example sequences of action in \autoref{subsubsec:actions} we see that the supervisor starts by exploring the SoC file structure and reading the documentation files to identify the security properties.
+\textbf{Supervisor Actions}\quad The initial prompt contains the path to the SoC base directory.
+From the example sequences of action in \autoref{subsubsec:actions}, we see that the supervisor starts by exploring the SoC file structure and reading the documentation files to identify the security properties.
 Then it starts calling the available tools to check the identified security properties.
 The agent might inspect design files based on the tools' feedback to confirm and localize the bugs. \autoref{fig:action-dist} shows the normalized and absolute number of actions performed by the supervisor agent.

 In every run, the supervisor agent calls each tool at least once.
-Prim has the lowest runtime and the highest number of actions.
-This is due to the high number of file reads and directory listings, which makes sense as prim contains multiple basic blocks and has the highest number of files in the SoC.
+Prim has one of the lowest runtimes and the highest number of actions.
+This is due to the high number of file reads and directory listings; Prim has multiple basic blocks and has the most files in the SoC.

-The roles of each agent in bugs reported by \sol{} are illustrated in~\autoref{fig:results-per-agent-roles}.
-Here we focus only on the actions that contributed to a result in the final report.
-Agents might not find any issues, in this case, the action will not contribute to the final report.
-If the agent is used to determine a valid security issue, it is described as the Determinator.
-If it localizes the problem in addition to deciding the issue, it is described as the Determinator and Localizer.
-If it is used to identify the bug but is not the final determinator, it is described as the Helper.
+\textbf{Executor Agent Contribution}\quad The roles of each agent in bugs reported by \sol{} are illustrated in~\autoref{fig:results-per-agent-roles}.
+Here, we focus on the actions that contributed to a result in the final report.
+Agents might not find any issues, in this case, the action does not contribute to the report.
+If the agent is used to determine and localize a confirmed security issue, it is described as the Determinator and Localizer.
+If it is used to identify the bug but is not the final determinator, it is a Helper.
+If it raises a warning, it is defined as a warner.
 If it is used in the flow of incorrectly identifying a security issue, it is defined as a False Identifier.
-Note that more than one agent might count as Helper or False Identifier.
-Sometimes, the supervisor inspects a file and takes a decision in support or independently of an executor agent therefore it is also listed.
-An agent may also not be used at the supervisor's discretion.
-The linter agent was used 11 times, once as the Determinator and Localizer, once as a Helper, and 9 times as the False Identifier.
-CWE agent was the most used agent: 2 times as the Determinator,

-once as Determinator and Localizer, 7 times as a Helper, and 14 times as the False Identifier.
-The assertion and similar bug agents were used half the time for correct identification and half the time as false identifiers.
-The simulator and anomaly agents were the least used agents, used 3 times each for bug determination.
-Every agent was used at least once to identify a security issue, and 6 of the 7 agents (all but the anomaly agent) were used in the final determination of a security issue.
-This supports the use of each agent in \sol{} flow. \autoref{subsec:issues} and \autoref{subsec:roles} report the list of reported issues and respective agent roles.
+More than one agent might count as Helper, Warner, or False Identifier.

+The CWE and Anomaly agents have the highest number of false identifications, with 8 and 11, respectively.
+These agents are not based on EDA tools.